Paschke duality and assembly maps: Homotopy theoretic and analytic assembly maps

-{We now turn to the analytic assembly map whose final definition will be stated in Definition \ref{wergoijowergerreggwgw}}.
-We start with introducing the notation for its domain. \begin{ddd} We {denote by} $\pGTopc$ the full category of $\ppGTop$ on spaces on which $G$ acts properly and cocompactly.\end{ddd} We will describe the analytic assembly map $\Ass^{\an}_{\cF}$ associated to $ (\bC, \bK)$ satisfying Assumption \ref{wergoiewgewrergwrgwgwg} and a family $\cF$ contained in $\Fin$.
+We now turn to the analytic assembly map whose final definition will be stated in Definition \ref{wergoijowergerreggwgw}.
+We start with introducing the notation for its domain.
+Recall that $\ppGTop$ is the category of locally compact {Hausdorff} $G$-spaces with partially defined proper maps. \begin{ddd} We {denote by} $\pGTopc$ the full category of $\ppGTop$ of spaces on which $G$ acts properly and cocompactly. \end{ddd} We will describe the analytic assembly map $\Ass^{\an}_{{\bC},\cF}$ associated to {$ \bC $ in $\Fun(BG,\nCcat)$} and a family $\cF$ contained in $\Fin$.
 In analogy to \eqref{qwefeqwdqwed} we will further describe a natural transformation of functors from $ \pGTopc$ to $\Sp^{\la}$.
 Note that for infinite $G$ the morphism

 can not simply be induced by a map $X\to *$ since $*$ and therefore this map are not in the category $\pGTopc$.
-If $E_{\cF}G^\cw$ happens to be in $\pGTopc$, then we will have an equivalence $\Ass^{\an}_{\cF}\simeq \Ass^{\an} _{E_{\cF}G^\cw}$ in analogy to \eqref{ewfqpijoijoioij}.
+If $E_{\cF}G^\cw$ happens to be in $\pGTopc$, then we will have an equivalence $\Ass^{\an}_{{\bC},\cF}\simeq \Ass^{\an}_{{\bC},E_{\cF}G^\cw}$ in analogy to \eqref{ewfqpijoijoioij}.

-The classical definition of the analytic assembly map is based on a construction of a family $(\Ass^{\an}_{X,*})_{X\in\pGTopc}$ of homomorphisms in $\Ab^{\Z}$
+The classical definition of the analytic assembly map is based on a construction of a family $(\Ass^{\an}_{{\bC},X,*})_{X\in\pGTopc}$ of homomorphisms in $\Ab^{\Z}$

 which implement a natural transformation

 of functors from $\pGTopc$ to $\Ab^{\Z}$.